jincubator/the-compact/README.md

 -   `verifyClaim(address sponsor, bytes32 digest, bytes32 claimHash, bytes calldata signature, bytes12 lockTag) external view returns (bytes4)`: Called by The Compact during claim processing _only if all other sponsor verification methods fail_.
 Must return `IEmissary.verifyClaim.selector`.

 ## Contract Layout
-The Compact V1 is deployed as a single contract (`src/TheCompact.sol`), with the exception of a metadata renderer that surfaces metadata for resource locks (`src/lib/MetadataRenderer.sol`).
-The deployed contract is comprised of multiple inherited logic contracts which in turn make extensive use of specialized libraries (see `src/lib/TheCompactLogic.sol`).
+The Compact V1 is deployed as a single contract (`src/TheCompact.sol`), with the exception of a metadata renderer that surfaces metadata for resource locks (`src/lib/MetadataRenderer.sol`) and a utility contract for benchmarking the gas cost of native and generic ERC20 token transfers (`src/lib/TransferBenchmarker.sol`).
+The contract is comprised of multiple inherited logic contracts which in turn make extensive use of specialized libraries (see `src/lib/TheCompactLogic.sol`).
 A shared set of struct and enum types are utilized throughout the codebase and as a component in many function interfaces.

 ## Credits
 The Compact was developed by [@0age](https://github.com/0age), [@ccashwell](https://github.com/ccashwell) and [@mgretzke](https://github.com/mgretzke) ([Uniswap Labs](https://uniswap.org)), with significant contributions from [@zeroknots](https://github.com/zeroknots) ([Rhinestone](https://rhinestone.wtf)) and [@reednaa](https://github.com/reednaa) ([LI.FI](https://li.fi)).